 In the context of interior design, a palette refers to the curated selection of colors that are utilized throughout a space to create a cohesive aesthetic.
 This selection is not random but is carefully chosen to evoke specific emotions, highlight architectural features, and ensure that the space feels unified.
-A palette can include primary, secondary, and accent colors, each playing a vital role in the overall design scheme.
+A palette can include Primary Colors, Secondary Colors, and Accent Colors, each playing a vital role in the overall design scheme.

 A well-chosen palette can transform a room from ordinary to extraordinary, affecting not only the look of a space but also how it feels to be in it.
 Colors can convey warmth, serenity, vibrancy, or elegance, making the selection of a palette an integral part of conveying the desired atmosphere in a room.

 For example, in a coastal-inspired living room, the palette might draw from the natural colors of the sea, sand, and sky, incorporating shades of blue, beige, and white.
-In a modern minimalist space, the palette could be more restrained, featuring shades of grey, black, and white to create a sleek, uniifed look.
+In a modern minimalist space, the palette could be more restrained, featuring Neutral Colors such as shades of grey, black, and white to create a sleek, uniifed look.

 Consider your home's architecture, the amount of natural light, your personal style, and the atmosphere you want to create.
 Using these as a starting point, gather inspiration and begin building a palette that feels true to you.